Ski Boot Liners

 If the inners have packed out too much the customer can no longer tighten the boots sufficiently.
 This can lead to loose heels or the foot slopping around inside the inner leading to lack of control of the skis.

-We stock a range of ski boot inners that will make your boots feel like new again.
-We cannot stock every size of every model.
+We stock a range of ski boot inners that can make your boots feel like new again but whilst we cannot stock every size of every model, we generally find that most recreational liners are interchangeable between brands.
 Call 01539 734701 to enquire if we have an inner that is suitable for your requirements.